TheVarsity/OpenVarsity/content/posts/2020-07-26-adventures-in-crashing-the-varsity-with-rahul-tarak-01/index.md

 date: '2020-07-26'
 excerpt: >-
-  A series where I go through every incident of me crashing the site, how I managed to do it, what I learnt from it, and what I changed
+  A series where I go through every incident of me crashing the site, how I managed to do it, what I learned from it, and what I changed
 hero: images/hero.jpg
 ---
 This is the first blog post in the series I call *Adventures in Crashing* The Varsity *with Rahul Tarak*.
 The idea for this series is the fact that I crashed the main site twice in my first month, which is actually what inspired me to make this blog.